ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Appendix

 \subsubsection{Latitude and Longitude distribution}

-Regarding the localization accuracy, Figure \ref{fig:lat_lon_dist} shows the predicted and true Latitude (left panel) and Longitude (right panel) distributions over the Test Set (August 1980-2019).
+Regarding the localization accuracy, in Figure \ref{fig:lat_lon_dist} we show the predicted and true Latitude (left panel) and Longitude (right panel) distributions over the test set.
 Red bisector line represents the theoretical perfect alignment between true and predicted TC geographical coordinates.
 The side color bar reports the MSW of the TCs matched between IBTrACS and ByteStorm.
-As can be seen in the image, longitudes are mostly distributed around the bisector line, while the lower latitudes have higher variability in terms of positional accuracy.
+As we can see in the image, longitudes are mostly distributed around the bisector line, while the lower latitudes have higher variability in terms of positional accuracy.
 Bytestorm is biased towards underestimating the real TC latitude, as the dots in Figure \ref{fig:lat_lon_dist} are mostly located above the red bisector.
-Additionally, it appears that stronger TCs (i.e., characterized by high MSW) report high positional precision, meaning that ByteStorm is accurate when the TCs are characterized by well-formed wind patterns.
+Additionally, it appears that stronger TCs (i.e., characterized by high MSW) report high positional precision, meaning that ByteStorm is more accurate when the TCs are characterized by well-formed wind patterns.